 Radical things come out of radical times.

-Although not sure at the moment in what capacity we will be able to exist, we want to keep connecting with people who find solace in knowing they are not alone – particularly those juggling childcare and work from home at the moment – more info soon on open (ZOOM) spaces for those who need them.
+Although we are not sure at the moment in what capacity we will be able to exist, we want to keep connecting with people who find solace in knowing they are not alone – particularly those juggling childcare and work from home at the moment – we will release more info soon on open (Zoom) spaces we will be hosting for those who need them.

-We also want to connect with more peers who have not been Emergency funded –thinking and actioning.
-Space to re-think our future(s) together?
+We also want to connect with more peers who have not been Emergency Funded, for joint thinking and actioning.
+It could be a chance to re-think our future(s) together?

 Thanks for reading, and sharing this moment with us.
-If you recognise yourself in any of the above and want to get in touch, please do:
+If you recognise yourself in any of the above and want to get in touch.
+Write to us:

 You are not alone.
 We are not alone.